TicketFlowAI/serviciosTicketFlow/README.md

 ## License

 The TicketFlowAI framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+We provide a free license in good faith, but for teams larger than 7 people, we recommend contacting us to set up a demo as a SAAS solution.